GaloRomero/GaloRomero/README.md

 Geographer :world_map: and data scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Spain **🇪🇸**.

-- :computer: Data curator at the [University of Seville](https://www.us.es/) (Andalusia, Spain) through a contract of Academic Excellence from the Spanish Government's [Ministerio de Universidades](https://www.universidades.gob.es/).
-I am currently involved in several research projects that involve the management of large amounts of datasets in line with the Open Science movement and the FAIR principles.
+- :computer: I have experience working on several research projects that involve managing large datasets in alignment with the Open Science movement and the FAIR principles.

 - :hammer_and_pick: Development and management of relational databases as well as dissemination of scientific information from R&D projects in online databases.
 Open access map viewer implementation.
 Metadata generation in the context of the Semantic Web is no less important.

-- :comet: I have developed a Spatial Data Infrastructure from scratch: [PEPAdb](https://pepadb.us.es) (Prehistoric Europe’s Personal Adornment database).

 - :man_teacher: I have been teaching for 3 years (2021-2024) at the University of Seville as a lecturer in Computer Applications in Archaeology and Statistics.